danielcolas93/phones-react/README.md

 ## Installation Steps

 - Run `yarn install` inside both `frontend` and `backend` folders.
-- Run `docker-compose up -d --build`.
+- Run `docker-compose up -d --build` on the main folder.
 - That's it :).

 ## How to use